aptech/docs/docs/dtmonth.rst

     :param X: Data with metadata.
     :type X: TxK dataframe

     :param columns: Optional, name or index of the date variable in *X* to get months from.
+Default = first column.
     :type columns: Scalar or string

-    :return months: The numeric month (1-12) components of the dates contained in the column specified by *column*.
+    :return months: The numeric month (1-12) of the dates in the column specified by *column*.
     :rtype months: Tx1 vector